 Back in the 60s – with no good idea of the world – Brazil appeared to be a country where people of all backgrounds and any colour were able to live together in relative harmony.
-Having asked my parents if I could learn Portuguese at school they sadi ‘yes’ and ‘sort it out yourself’.
-I was taught really well.
+Having asked my parents if I could learn Portuguese at school they said ‘yes’ and ‘sort it out yourself’.
+So – I was lucky to be taught really well.

-I managed to find a job in the Bank of London & South America in their Rio de Janeiro branch – and lived in that city for 3 years.
+I managed to find a job in the Bank of London & South America in their Rio de Janeiro branch – and lived there for 3 years.

 On returning to England in 1971 the Brazilian Rules of Life were written.
 They are still fun and relevant today over 50 years on,